rupingchen/astro-content-style-guide/readme.md

 ## If you work at astro.com

-This is not your formal company style guide.
+This is not your company style guide.
 Ru-Ping created it to identify user experience problems with astro.com.

 Don't let the spelling of Ru-Ping's name fool you!
 She's a native speaker of English (and Mandarin Chinese and Mandarin dialects).
 She promises that this guide will help you write clear, consistent, and mindful content.
 Feel free to use it as a reference, but don't forget to credit Ru-Ping!